Here I’m going to step through how to set up a website.

 If you are getting a web developer to design you a site or want to learn how to create your own (using HTML), you will probably just need basic hosting.
 If you want to get a website up and running quickly, you are probably best to make sure WordPress (one click install) is included.
 I should also mention (just to confuse you further) you can use basic hosting and upload WordPress yourself to your basic hosting rather than having it included by the hosting company.
 I will try and write up a How to on that subject soon but it’s too long to go into now.

-WordPress is the quickest and easiest way to get your website online, with it’s famous 5-minute setup.
+WordPress is the quickest and easiest way to get your website online, with its famous 5-minute setup.
 This website is built on WordPress.
 WordPress has so many different themes and is reasonably easy to pick up.
 If you don’t want to do it yourself, you can hire a WordPress developer cheaply to set up a basic website.
 (Obviously, if you need something specific prices will go up.)

-3. Getting some content onto the website.
+3. Getting some content on the website.

 The next set to set up a website is to set up a website!
 You have figured out your domain name, and know where it is going to be hosted.
 But now, when you type your domain into a browser there is nothing there.
 We’ll cover that now.